 A commonly used growth strategy, strategic partnerships can help expand capabilities without the hassles of investing in in-house talent and assets.
 In addition, businesses can reduce risks, perform efficiently, and adapt faster to changing market scenarios.

 Strategic partnerships can come in many shapes and sizes.
-Here’s a breakdown into the 2 broad models:
+Here’s a breakdown of the 2 broad models:

 Business agreements are where two or more entities come to a legally binding agreement to create an independent business entity that will work towards a collective set of goals.